LiorZ/hdac8_thesis/thesis.rst

 ..
 (DONE) ORA: in the below, you need to give the details of the parameters in the run
 ..
 LIOR: I don't want to burden the reader with too much technical details in the menuscript.
 If the reader is interested in the actual parameters, he can look them up in the table (I wrote that the parameters are similar to Simulation #X.. isn't it sufficient?
 ..
+ORA: "similar" is not accurate enough, this is not enough for a scientific report.
+You do need those values here.
+I suggest to include all the columns in the table as before, and highlight the changes.
+Remember, this is to be a report that makes it possible to reproduce, and if someone in the future wants to do this, I don't think that referring to lookup tables is a good idea.
+Try to adhere to one scheme throughout your thesis, similar to the first part of the results, where you described the results in detail.
+The below should be another table, that also includes results.
+Then you can discuss these shortly in the text.]
+..

 	1) Minimization with *score12*, rest of the parameters are similar to Simulation #2(a) applied to the whole training set
 	2) Minimization with exactly the same parameters as Simulation #2(a) (hackelec, etc) applied to the whole training set
 	3) Minimization starting from threaded peptides, identical to simulation #18(a) applied to the whole training set

 	Surprisingly , the 1st approach - the one that didn't require any changes to the scoring function was the one that best correlated with experimental data and showed the best ability so far to distinguish binders from non binders with a KS p-value of 5.95×10\ :sup:`-10` and a cutoff of 0.34 using the peptide scoring scheme.
-The 2nd approach also performed well with a KS p-value of 4.6×10\ :sup:`-8` and a cutoff of 0.34, using the peptide scoring scheme.Suprisingly, The 3rd approach that showed remarkable ability to distinguish between binders and non-binders, failed to improve any of the p-values obtained in the full simulation runs.
+The 2nd approach also performed well with a KS p-value of 4.6×10\ :sup:`-8` and a cutoff of 0.34, using the peptide scoring scheme.
+Suprisingly, The 3rd approach that showed remarkable ability to distinguish between binders and non-binders, failed to improve any of the p-values obtained in the full simulation runs.
 Figure :ref:`roc` shows an ROC plot comparing the performance of possible predictors derived from both types of best performing simulations - minimization only and full optimization.

+..
+ORA: as I said, you should have the results in a table, and then in the text only discuss.
+It is very confusing to have three numbers here - at least refer in the text to the original runs.
+In turn, you don't need to give p-values or details about the running parameters, as they will be in the table].

 	For comparison purposes, the following table summarizes the performance of these 3 approaches on the 10 sequences used for calibration: